-34. The core UN programming principles of gender equality, environmental sustainability, disability inclusion and human rights were inconsistently integrated into the political analyses reviewed, as shown in Table 3 below.
+34. The core United Nations programming principles of gender equality, environmental sustainability, disability inclusion and human rights were inconsistently integrated into the political analyses reviewed, as shown in table 3.
 Overall, 47 per cent of the documents assessed addressed gender issues substantively, with some variations across the missions.
-In contrast, human rights considerations were addressed in only eight per cent of the documents, whereas disability and environmental issues received even less attention.
+In contrast, human rights considerations were addressed in only 8 per cent of the documents, whereas disability and environmental issues received even less attention.

+Table 3

-Table 3: Political analysis documents scored well on integrating gender but not on human rights, disability and environmental inclusion
+Political analysis documents scored well on integrating gender but not on human rights, disability and environmental inclusion